Script Assistant: 2001-2002

 Story Consultant: 2018

-After leaving his post of Script Producer, Dan joined Neighbours as the Network Drama Executive, focused on taking the soap about Ramsay Street back to basics.
+After leaving his post of script producer, Dan joined Network Ten as the network drama executive.
+As part of his role, he was tasked on taking Neighbours back to basics.
 “Storylines are going to be refocused on what has quintessentially been at the heart of Neighbours: relationships and family dynamics,” he told the Sunday Telegraph in March 2007.
 “There can be the occasional bomb blast – no soap is complete without it – but at the end of the day, Neighbours began as a show about friends and families living on a street and all the problems people face every day.
 And that’s what we’ll be heading back to.”

-It was announced in June 2015 that Dan had returned to Home and Away as the Series Script Executive after the former capacitator Louise Bowes moved into the role of Network Script Executive.
+It was announced in June 2015 that Dan had returned to Home and Away as the series script executive after the former occupant Louise Bowes moved into a new role at the network.
 His first episode aired on 15th June 2015 (Ep#6216).
-Over this tenure, he has been responsible for the development of the Charlotte King storyline, Irene‘s molestation secret and Alf‘s heart attack, as well as disasters such as the Caravan Park Explosion and the Plane Crash.
+Over this tenure, he has been responsible for the development of the Charlotte King storyline, Irene‘s molestation secret and Alf‘s heart attack, as well as disasters such as the Caravan Park Explosion and the plane crash.
 He was also responsible for the introduction of the four Morgan siblings, Justin, Tori, Brody and Mason.
 His final episode aired on 25th August 2016 (Ep#6490).

 His first episode back aired on 16 November 2016 (Ep#6551).
 During his tenure as Script Executive, he plotted storylines such as John‘s brain tumour, VJ‘s bout with post-natal depression and the initiation of Brody‘s drug addiction, as well as Billie‘s death and the breakdown of Leah and Zac‘s marriage.
 His final episode aired on 23 March 2016 (Ep#6625), however he had fore-planned four weeks of storylines, resulting in his final credit as Network Script Executive airing on 25 April 2016 (Ep#6645).

 After leaving, Dan became worked on the Hoodlum series, Harrow with former colleague Leigh McGrath.
-He returned for a short stint back at Home and Away as a Story Consultant, albeit uncredited.
+He returned for a short stint at Home and Away as a story consultant, albeit uncredited.

 In 2020, Dan launched his own production company, Dan M Bennett Productions, which he also provides short courses and consultations for writers through.